 That’s where content pillars come to the rescue.
-A content pillar, essentially, a large piece of content that you can break down into smaller pieces of related content.
+A content pillar is essentially a large piece of content that you can break down into smaller pieces of related content.

 Say, you sell agendas (hello, 2020).
 There’s only so much content you can create about agendas.
 So, what are the first things that pop into your head when thinking about agendas?
 Productivity?
 Efficiency?
 Attention to detail?

 See what I did there?
 That’s how content pillars work.
-Which takes us to the next point…
+This takes us to the next point…

 Why some companies are having a hard time maintaining content pillars